Shinobubu/Home_Nozzle/README.md

 This is a simple Klipper plugin for using the nozzle and the an endstop to home Z. inspired by the Z Calibration project.
 This is intended for people who still uses inductive bed leveling probes and not a microswitch.
-You can also use a flexible potentiommeter as a switch providing you hvae a micro controller that opens a pin to HIGH.
+You can also use a flexible potentiometer as a switch providing you hvae a micro controller that opens a pin to HIGH.

 Advantages:
 + Allows you to change nozzles with out having to adjust z-offsets